Biography

 CMHC Graduate Fellow | Queen’s Graduate Scholar

-1983: Bachelor of Landscape Architecture, 5-year program, University of Guelph
+1983: Bachelor of Landscape Architecture, University of Guelph, Canada, 5–year program

 ASLA Award of Honor | CSLA Award of Merit